odinuv/web/en/apv/articles/javascript/index.md

 to Java but it is much different.
 JavaScript is object oriented like Java, but definition of a class is not familiar at all.
 It has first-class functions (a function which can be stored in a variable) and it is dynamically typed (variable type is defined by content like in PHP).
-Complex source code written in JavaScript is much different to anything you probably know.
+Complex source code written in JavaScript is much different to anything you probably know thanks to heavy use of anonymous functions.
 I will start with some basic examples which I believe would not confuse you at all; `console.log()` sends its output to browser's developer tools console (usually activated by F12 key).

-Here is a brief JavaScript demo:
+Here is a brief JavaScript demo and an overview of basic syntax and types:

 {% highlight javascript %}
 {% include /en/apv/articles/javascript/basics1.js %}